Halfwalker/ZFS-root/README.md

 The final root-on-ZFS install can be booted in a UEFI or Legacy Bios system - configurations for both are included.
 While `efibootmgr` can be used to manage the UEFI boot slots, [rEFInd](https://www.rodsbooks.com/refind/) is much nicer and easier to use and configure.

+In a multi-disk setup, the `/boot/efi` vfat filesystem for the ESP is set up as a multi-disk mirror using mdadm.
+The mdadm mirror of all the *BOOT_n* vfat-formatted partitions (usually `/dev/md127`) is mounted at `/boot/efi`.
+That way any changes to that directory is automagically replicated to all the ESP partitions.

+That said, _rEFInd_ will find all of those ESP partitions and list them in the boot screen.
+It doesn't matter which one you choose to boot from, they're all identical.
+And once the system is fully booted, they're all mirrored and mounted under `/boot/efi`.

 The boot sequence is as follows

 ### UEFI system